comp92/CWTK/README.md

-# CWTK
+# DWTK

 ###What is it?
-CWTK - or Comp's Widget Tool Kit - is a tool kit for creating commonly used GUI widgets (buttons, textboxes, etc) in your Java 2D Canvas application.
+DWTK - or Daniel's Widget Tool Kit - is a tool kit for creating commonly used GUI widgets (buttons, textboxes, etc) in your Java 2D Canvas application.

 ###What is provided:
 * Buttons